codingPerfection/chat-app-bonus/readme.md

 #About
+To run project navigate run back/index.js and navigate to localhost

+App will run on port 80.

 On back files are served using gzip compression (where it makes sense) and front is packed using webpack.
 Thanks for giving me opportunity to do this and I am looking forward to your review.